pmiklos/obyte.kt/README.md

 Obyte.kt is a multi-platform Kotlin library to communicate with hub nodes in the Obyte cryptocurrency network.

+This project is still in a very early alpha stage.

 Example usage:
 ```kotlin
 fun main() = runBlocking {